espressif/arduino-esp32/libraries/Wire/docs/README.md

 ```

+### TIMEOUT's
+The ESP32 I2C hardware, what I call the StateMachine(SM) is not documented very well, most of the the corner conditions and errata has been discovered throught trial and error.
+TimeOuts have been the bain of our existance.

+Most were caused by incorrect coding of ReSTART operations, but, a Valid TimeOut operation was discovered by @lonerzzz.
+He was using a temperature/humidity sensor that uses SCL clock stretching while it does a sample conversion.
+The issue we discovered was that the SM does not continue after the timeout.
+It treats the timeout as a failure.
+The SM's hardware timeout maxes out at 13.1ms, @lonerzzz sensor a (HTU21D), uses SCL stretching while it takes a measurement.
+These SCL stretching events can last for over 120ms.
+The SM will issue a TIMEOUT IRQ every 13.1ms while SCL is held low.
+After SCL is release the SM immediately terminates the current command queue by issuing a STOP.
+It does NOT continue with the READ command(a protcol violation).
+In @lonerzzz's case the sensor acknowledges its I2C ID and the READ command, then it starts the sample conversion while holding SCL Low.
+After it completes the conversion, the SCL signal is release.
+When the SM sees SCL go HIGH, it initates an Abort by immediately issuing a STOP signal.
+So, the Sample was taken but never read.

+The current library signals this occurence by returning I2C_ERROR_OK and a dataLength of 0(zero) back through the `Wire.requestFrom()` call.

+### Alpha

 This **APLHA** release should be compiled with ESP32 Dev Module as its target, and
 Set the "core debug level" to 'error'